 The easy-to-use chart above will help you decide how much flower and oil to use based on how big you want your final batch to be.

-This works for infusions that are made in a crockpot, Instant pot, or even an infusion machine, depending on the capacity it can hold.
+This works for infusions made in a crockpot, Instant Pot, or even an infusion machine, depending on the capacity it can hold.

 But which chart should you use?